-Your free copy of Costs & Funding following the Civil Justice Reforms: Questions & Answers, 3rd Edition
+Included with the White Book Service is your free copy of Costs & Funding following the Civil Justice Reforms: Questions & Answers, 9th Edition

 Each chapter starts with introductory commentary covering relevant legislation, case law and Lord Justice Jackson's Review of Civil Litigation Costs: Final Report followed by the questions and answers, sub-divided under topics.

-Edited by former Senior Costs Judge Peter Hurst, with contributions from District Judge Simon Middleton and barrister Roger Mallalieu, this is an authoritative and timely book that any practitioner involved with costs cannot afford to be without.
+Edited by former Senior Costs Judge Peter Hurst with contributions from a top team of costs and funding experts: District Judge Simon Middleton; Roger Mallalieu K.C., Judith Ayling K.C., Nicola Greaney K.C. and Shaman Kapoor, this is an authoritative and unique book that any practitioner involved with costs cannot afford to be without.

 The list of chapters is:

 Chapter 5 Part 36 and other settlement offers including ADR and costs consequences

 Chapter 7 Fixed costs; Indemnity costs; Litigants in person

 Chapter 8 Assessments of costs and payments on account of costs